$p$-adic framed braids II

+In a further development, in \cite{jula3} we represented the classical braid group into the Yokonuma--Hecke algebra ${\rm Y}_{d, n}(u)$ by treating the modular generators $t_j$ as formal generators and ignoring their topological interpretation as framing generators.
+This led, up to the $E$--condition and using the classical Markov braid equivalence, to $S$--parametrized 2--variable polynomial invariants of classical oriented links, which satisfy a `closed' cubic relation (closed in the sense of involving only the braiding generators).
+In \cite{ChLa} we show that these invariants do not coincide with the HOMFLYPT polynomial that is constructed from the Iwahori-Hecke algebras ${\rm H}_n(u)$, except in a few trivial cases, that is, $u=1$ or $q=1$ or ${\rm tr}(e_i)=1$.
+Yet, our computational data \cite{CJKL} seem to indicate that these invariants do not distinguish more or less knot pairs than the HOMFLYPT polynomial.

+Further, in \cite{jula4} we constructed a monoid representation of the singular braid monoid algebra into ${\rm Y}_{d, n}(u)$.
+Then, given the $E$--condition and the Markov braid equivalence for singular braids, we defined invariants of oriented singular links.
+Finally, it has been observed (by S.~Chmutov and also by V.~Turaev) that the traces ${\rm tr}_d$ on the Yokonuma--Hecke algebras adapt more naturally to the theory of transverse knots.
+Indeed, the transverse braid equivalence comprises framed braid conjugation and only positive stabilization moves.
+This means that the traces ${\rm tr}_d$ do not need to re--scale, so we obtain naturally topological invariants of transverse knots via algebraic means.
+Yet, here again, computations seem to indicate that these invariants are not stronger than known geometrical ones (see \cite{CJKL}).

+To summarize, the Yokonuma--Hecke algebras comprise the only known examples of algebras with topological applications to different knot categories, which support Markov traces that do not re--scale directly according to topological braid equivalence.
+For these reasons, in \cite{jula5} the framization of the BMW algebra and of other knot algebras has been established, while in \cite{GJL} the Yokonuma--Temperley--Lieb algebra has been constructed as a quotient of the Yokonuma--Hecke algebra over linear relations identical to the linear relations used for obtaining the classical Temperley--Lieb algebra as a quotient of the classical Iwahori--Hecke algebra.
+In \cite{GJL} there is another thing to report: as we show, the traces ${\rm tr}_d$ pass through to the quotient algebras only for the specific values of the parameter $z$ that V.F.R.
+Jones has computed in the classical case.

+\smallbreak This paper is sequel to \cite{jula1}, but we meant to keep it self--contained, so that the reader can appreciate the subtle differences between the different $p$--adic objects discussed in the paper.

 \smallbreak We would like to thank Drossos Gintides and Johannes Grassberger for helping us find interesting solutions to the $E$--system using mathematical software.
-Last, we are thankful to Paul G\'{e}rardin for computing the general solution of the $E$--system.
-We present his elegant proof in the Appendix to this paper.
+Also, we are thankful to Paul G\'{e}rardin for computing the general solution of the $E$--system.
+Finally, we thank the Referee for very valuable remarks that led to improving the quality of the paper.